decarlof/DTagging/README.rst

 DTagging
 ========

+.. warning:: If your python installation is in a location different from #!/usr/bin/env python please edit the first line of the bin/dmagic file to match yours.

 `DTagging <https://github.com/decarlof/DTagging>`_  is used at the Advanced Photon Source Imaging Group to generate EPICS Process Variables (PVs)for storing the information associated with the current user including: